Weiguo Zhang. Credit Drew Lesiuczok.

 Sociology

 Professor Weiguo Zhang specializes in social demography, sociology of families, and social policy.
-His work primarily focuses on rural area of China, looking into the relationship between national population and economic policies and individual livelihoods.
+His early work primarily focuses on rural area of China, looking into the relationship between national population and economic policies and individual livelihoods.
 Zhang’s research interests include investigation of social change, particularly the roles of societal institutions and individual behaviour in social change, and how social change affects the nature of people’s lives.
 Drawing upon empirical research, he examines, on the one hand, how macro state policies, mediated by societal institutions, influence individual behaviour, and on the other hand, how individual behaviour reshapes the characteristics of the society in which they live.

 Education